How To Migrate Redis Data to a DigitalOcean Managed Database

 expire set1 7500

 With that, you have some example data you can export to your target Redis instance.
-You can keep the redis-cli prompt open for now, since we will run a few more commands from it in the next step in order to back up this data.
+You can keep the `redis-cli` prompt open for now, since we will run a few more commands from it in the next step in order to back up this data.

-Step 2 — Backing Up Your Data
+## Step 2 — Backing Up Your Data <a href="#step-2-backing-up-your-data" id="step-2-backing-up-your-data"></a>

-Previously, we discussed using Redis’s bgsave command to take a snapshot of a Redis database and migrate it to another instance.
-While we won’t use bgsave as a means of migrating Redis data, we will use it here to back up the data in case we encounter an error during the migration process.
+Previously, we discussed using Redis’s `bgsave` command to take a snapshot of a Redis database and migrate it to another instance.
+While we won’t use `bgsave` as a means of migrating Redis data, we will use it here to back up the data in case we encounter an error during the migration process.

 If you don’t already have it open, start by opening up the Redis command line interface: